 5 – Eat a Lochinver Pie

 Lochinver is well known as a foodie destination, with one of the remotest Michelin-starred restaurants in the world.
 However, it is the pies sold at Lochinver Larder on the village’s main street which are spoken about in hushed tones across Scotland.
-From traditional steak, haggis, and venison, to chicken curry and cauliflower cheese, the pies are stuffed full of filling and well worth the eye-watering price tag.
-You can also order Lochinver Pies by Post.
-If you prefer a more traditional tea, the Caberfeidh also serves up excellent seafood.
+From traditional steak, haggis, and venison, to cauliflower cheese, the pies are stuffed full of filling and well worth the eye-watering price tag.
+Best served up with a side of beans and a great view, my favourite is the chicken curry.

 6 – Drive over the Kylesku Bridge

 Opening in 1984 the much photographed Kylesku Bridge replace a tiny ferry between the hamlet of Kylesku and Kylestrome – the bridge is now one of the icons of the NC500.
-Don’t forget to visit Kylesku – the hotel serves up great seafood on the banks of Loch a’ Chàirn Bhàin.
-Kylesku Bridge is on the NC500 (A894) 30 minutes north of Lochinver.
+Don’t forget to visit Kylesku Bridge is on the NC500 (A894) 30 minutes north of Lochinver.

 7 – Visit Ardvreck Castle